epmarie/flask_example_app/webapp_flask.md

 We've built a web application, learned how to use templates, and added some interactive graphics.
 Now it's time to deploy!
 We'll be using Python Anywhere, but there are many options (AWS, Heroku, etc.) to host your site.
 Navigate to <http://www.pythonanywhere.com/login> to log in (or create an account, if needed).

 On the homepage, navigate to the __Web__ tab and select __"Add a new web app"__.
 We'll use the Flask setup (and we're running Python 3.6).
-Once the page loads, scroll down to the __Code__ section and select "Go to directory" for the _working directory_ - we'll come back to edit some of this information later.
+Once the page loads, scroll down to the __Code__ section and select "Go to directory" for the _source directory_ - we'll come back to add files later.

 Since you can only upload files one at a time (unless you're connecting to something like GitHub), we'll zip our entire folder, upload it, and then unzip it.
-In your console, make sure you're in the directory _above_ `my_app`, then run `zip -r mysite.zip my_app`.
+In your Windows file manager, make sure you're in the `my_app` directory, then right-click `flask_app.py` and `app` and select "send to zipped folder" (named `mysite.zip`).
 Now, upload that zipped file to PythonAnywhere, and then click "Open Bash Console Here" at the top of the page.
-In _that_ console, run `unzip mysite.zip` (tedious, I know) and all your files should be stored on PythonAnywhere, in `/home/<username>/my_app`.
+In _that_ console, run `unzip mysite.zip` (tedious, I know) and all your files should be stored on PythonAnywhere.

-Click the geometrical python-esq logo in the top left to return to your dashboard, then navigate to your web app page.
-Scroll to the __Code__ section once again, and click on the __WSGI configuration file__ link.
-Change:
-`project_home = u'/home/<username>/mysite'` to `project_home = u'/home/<username>/my_app'` (don't forget to save).

 Navigate to your web app page once again, reload your site, and then navigate to the url provided (usually <<username>.pythonanywhere.com>).
 Ta-da!
 Your site should be up and running, just as it was locally.

+For further reference on deployment options with flask, visit <http://flask.pocoo.org/docs/1.0/deploying/>.

 ## Adding Interactive Bokeh Graphics
 Since we have our website up and funcitoning, let's take it a step further and add some interactive charts.
 To keep everything nice and isolated, we'll add a whole new page for this.
 Back in VSCode, start by adding a new route definition: